Proposed Lateral Sewer Testing

 Despite Mt.
 Lebanon’s hefty investment and proactive approach of upgrading and repairing its main sanitary sewer lines for the last 20 years, stormwater is still getting into the sanitary sewer lines, which contributes to unacceptable overflows of sewage into our waterways.
 These overflows can create negative environmental issues.

 For the lateral testing, residents would need to fill out a certificate of compliance form and privately contract with a sewer inspector certified by the National Association of Sewer Service Companies (NASSCO) to use a closed circuit TV camera to evaluate the condition of the lateral line.
 A video would be produced to provide evidence of the inspection and document the condition of the lateral.
 Any damage to the line would be graded using the NASSCO standards and those having more serious defects would be required to be repaired.
+The current draft of the ordinance would permit lining, point repairs or full replacement as acceptable repairs.
 In addition to the certificate of compliance fee, sellers would be responsible for paying for the test and repairs, unless negotiated otherwise with the buyer.
 A lateral found to be in compliance would not need to be tested for three years (and even then, only if the home is to be sold again.)

 Here’s an example of a residential configuration with problems in both the laterals and the storm drains:

 Because the topic is complex and involves potential mandates from federal and state agencies as well as a cost to residents, the Commission is taking careful effort to thoroughly discuss the options and address issues that could come up along the way.